thexqin/lic-ast-condo-sales-analysis/README.md

 This Jupyter notebook-based project delivers a comprehensive analytical pipeline to:

   * **Acquire and Clean Data:** Ingest raw real estate transaction data from the NYC Department of Finance (DOF), performing robust cleaning and standardization.
-  * **Enrich Data:** Integrate external data, specifically using the Socrata Open Data API to fetch crucial **Gross Square Footage (SQFT)** information for individual units, which is essential for accurate price per square foot calculations.
+  * **Enrich Data:** Integrate external data, specifically using the Socrata Open Data API to fetch crucial **Gross Square Footage (sqft)** information for individual units, which is essential for accurate price per square foot calculations.
   * **Analyze Market Trends:** Calculate and analyze price per square foot metrics for condo sales in LIC and Astoria, offering insights into neighborhood-specific market dynamics.
   * **Visualize Findings:** Generate insightful visualizations to compare property values and distributions across both neighborhoods, including a detailed focus on the prominent **Skyline Tower**.